 Entering New Jersey, you’ll ride through one of the best areas in the state for bicycling as you travel along the Delaware River.
 The Delaware Water Gap National Recreation Area is particularly beautiful and gives an other-world meaning to typical images that people have of New Jersey.
-At Lambertville, another spur extends eastward to Summit, New Jersey, where you can take a train into New York City.
+At Lambertville, the New York City Spur extends eastward for 52 miles to Summit, New Jersey, where you can take a train into New York City.
 The main route heads west into Pennsylvania through productive farms and many hills.
 Downtown Philadelphia is a short distance from the route via the Schuylkill River Bike Path.
-You’ll ride through Valley Forge National Historic Park, then enter Amish country, where "old-style" living includes horses and buggies.
-The route swings west around the outskirts of Baltimore, and you can take the alternate through the city if you prefer.
+You’ll ride through Valley Forge National Historic Park.
+The route traverses Lancaster County, which is home to many Amish families.
+Beginning in York, it follows the York County Heritage Trail which becomes Torrey C. Brown Trail in northern Maryland.
+The route swings west around the outskirts of Baltimore, though you can take the alternate through the city if you prefer.
 There are more farms in northern Maryland, which will turn into suburban sprawl as you reach the Washington, D.C., metropolitan area.

-Congestion increases tremendously north of Washington, D.C.
-Bike paths through Rock Creek Park take you to the Lincoln Memorial and the Potomac River.
-After crossing the Potomoc, you’ll ride another beautiful bike path to Mount Vernon, George Washington’s residence from 1754 until his death.
+Traffic and road congestion increases tremendously north of Washington, D.C.
+The route uses the Rock Creek Trail and the Capital Crescent Trail to take you to the Lincoln Memorial and the Potomac River.
+After crossing the Potomac, you’ll ride another beautiful bike path to Mount Vernon, George Washington’s residence from 1754 until his death.
 Then there are more urban areas in expanding northern Virginia, some quiet country roads, and increasing urbanization as you approach Richmond.

-Leaving Richmond, you’ll head south through the farmlands of Virginia and encounter some swamps when crossing into North Carolina.
-If you choose to ride the Outer Banks Alternate, you’ll have a treat biking along the sandy beaches of the Atlantic Oceanas well as see tools utilized by the famous Wright Brothers in their bicycle shop.
+The route uses the Virginia Capital Trail from Richmond to Jamestown.
+After crossing the James River on a ferry, you’ll head south through the farmlands of Virginia and encounter swamps when crossing into North Carolina.
+If you choose to ride the Outer Banks Alternate, you’ll have a treat biking along the sandy beaches of the Atlantic Ocean and have the chance to see tools utilized by the famous Wright Brothers in their bicycle shop.
 Expect high temperatures and humid conditions in the summer, though beach riding will be tempered by ocean breezes.
 The winds can be strong (that’s why the Wright Brothers flew their first plane there), and sand may blow onto the road.
 In the Outer Banks, there are two ferry rides, one of which is 2-1/4 hours long.

 Riding southward, you’ll encounter the busy city of Wilmington, North Carolina, and take another ferry ride into Southport.
-You'll pass through farmlands and swamps, and see the devastation in the Francis Marion National Forest left by Hurricane Hugo in 1989.
-There's a 39-mile spur into historic Charleston, once described as “an 18th-century painting come to life.”
+The route skirts the coast through Myrtle Beach, South Carolina, and surrounding communities.
+Many tourists visit this area.
+You’ll also ride through historic Charleston, once described as “an 18th-century painting come to life.”

-As you continue south, you’ll skirt around the northeast corner of Jacksonville, Florida, and begin to see the waterfront homes of retirees.
-Then it's beach riding along the Atlantic Ocean to St. Augustine, the oldest European settlement in the United States, which displays distinctive Spanish architecture.
+As you cross into Florida, you’ll be alongside the coast again.
+A spur to reach the Jacksonville Airport for transportation is shown, while the main route continues through occasional coastal towns along the beaches.
+St. Augustine is the oldest European settlement in the United States, which displays distinctive Spanish architecture.
 Starting in St. Augustine, the route alternates between urban and suburban conditions most of the way down the coast through Miami.
-Florida has an extensive though sometimes confusing network of bicycling facilities ranging from 2 foot bike lanes or shoulders to separated bike paths and sidewalks.
+Florida has an extensive though sometimes confusing network of bicycling facilities ranging from 2-foot bike lanes or shoulders to separated bike paths and sidewalks.
 For some stretches it will be better to use the sidewalk rather than the road while in highly trafficked beach areas, the sidewalks will be pedestrian use only.
 The approach to often nearly invisible short bridges are usually marked with “frogs”, “buttons”, “turtles”, “slugs” or rumble strips.